Casey Wei: Art practice

-Started in film making, Casey Wei has gone on to work across disciplines such as music, art and performance.
+Started in film making, Wei has gone on to work across disciplines such as music, art and performance.
 In 2015, she started the label Agony Klub which includes music and printed matter under the framework of “popularesoteric”, as a space to push the boundary between rock show and gallery.
 In 2017, Casey Wei held an event called Karaoke Video Maker Free Store that provided music video making for visitors.
+In 2025, Wei was awarded the Philip B. Lind Emerging Artist Prize by The Polygon Gallery.